 3. Use a baby-gate around the tree

 This is most helpful for mommies with mobile babies.
 Our littlest has been crawling all over the place for over a month now (thanks to learning from big brother), but that makes it all the more important to keep what’s not-safe out of reach.
 A gate can help form a barrier between your Christmas tree and little ones.
-We’ve own several gates over the years and I found a couple favorites for keeping kids out: this Munchkin gate is a top pick for doorway entrances because of it’s easy fit and durability.
+We’ve owned several gates over the years and I found a couple of favorites for keeping kids out: this Munchkin gate is a top pick for doorway entrances because of its easy fit and durability.
 So if you’re looking to keep baby out of the entire area, it works nicely.
 Plus super-safe for babies.
 However, if your tree needs a gate that can wrap around the tree specifically, a freestanding gate like this playard makes more sense.

 4. Stack tall heavy presents around the tree

 If the thought of an unsightly gate around your tree isn’t something you want to do, why not get creative with all those gifts surrounding the tree?
 If you have big enough boxes you can wrap them up and arrange them in a way that closes off access to glass ornaments or wires.
 This is just a brilliant idea that I never considered until I stumbled upon a useful post about toddler-proofing!

 5. Conceal wires and plugs

 With all the string of Christmas lights and extension cords weaved throughout the house, it’s important to keep them out of baby’s reach.
 Make sure you either invest in an outlet cover and wire case or tape down wires to prevent hazards.
 (And use simple outlet plugs to block those open areas!)